+Measures 2019/20 2020/21 2021/22 Target

+2021/22

-Measures 2019/20 2020/21 2021/22 Target 2021/22 volunteer days - conservation wildlife survey or monitoring 229.5 88.5 194 Trend - Recovery of Services volunteer days - heritage monitoring 2.5 62 47.5
+volunteer days - 229.5 88.5 194 Trend -

+conservation wildlife Recovery of

+survey or monitoring Services

+volunteer days - 2.5 62 47.5

+heritage monitoring

 As part of the Changing Coast Project there are fixed point photography posts along the Pembrokeshire Coast Path.
 These posts encourage people to take photographs when out walking, helping to record changes at the sites and build a picture of cliff erosion, dune erosion, changing vegetation, changing sand levels, changes to pebble banks, changes to stream courses and flooding.
 In 2021/22 submissions continued with 486 submissions.
 This compared to 367 in 2020/21 and 779 in 2019/20.
 During 2021/22 the Kickstarter Archaeological Assistant surveyed 39 scheduled monuments positioned on the National Park coastline to assess their potential suitability for the Changing Coast project.
 Of those surveyed, 13 were identified as potential candidates.